thehiddendatacentre/Single_Supply_Synth_Circuits/README.md

   Although I wrote above that the two types of signal are distinct, this is not entirely true.
-An audio signal can be used to control another circuit, and a control signal can be listening to.
+An audio signal can be used to control another circuit, and a control signal can be listened to.
 If the control signal approaches 30Hz, it will be perceived by most humans, as long as it is cyclic.
 At the end of the day, voltages are voltages.
 To excite a loudspeaker or headphone, the signal has to be cyclic (also known as AC coupled).
 Many control voltages are not